MicrosoftDocs/power-pages-docs/power-pages-docs/security/advanced-settings.md

 The setting corresponding to the HTTP Strict-Transport-Security header informs the browser that it should only connect to the website over HTTPS, even if the user enters "http://" in the address bar.
 It helps prevent man-in-the-middle attacks by ensuring that all communication with the server is encrypted and protect against certain types of attacks, such as protocol downgrade attacks and cookie hijacking.

-For security reasons this setting cannot be modified
+For security reasons this setting can't be modified.

 ### Include referrer information in HTTP headers